uberto/TddInsideOut/README.md

 The goal of the exercise is to explore the border between OO and Functional paradigm.
 The resulting design should emerge by the need of minimize the size and number of artefacts needed, rather than following the abstractions imagined by participants.
-At the end there should remain very few or none static methods.
+At the end there should remain no static methods on the test class.

 Participants will pair to complete each TDD kata using Cyber Dojo: http://www.cyber-dojo.com/